kelipha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley	-	Writes a script that displays a confused smiley 2-hellofile	-	Display content of /etc/passwd
 3-twofiles	-	Displays two files
+4-lastlines	-	Display the last 10 lines of /etc/passwd